 Everyone needs a big brother, even if he’s younger than you and not related by blood.
 Someone who makes you think, gives you hope, inspires you to dream, and reminds you that you are here to make a difference in the world.
 Prince Ea is that type of character with his poetic videos that receive many millions of views he has become a prominent voice of reason and consciousness for his generation.

 His street-wise, lyrical landscapes span the timeless wisdom of sages and mystics while delivering it through the contemporary channels of social media.
-I had the delight of sitting with him for over an hour as he was eager to share the secrets of his success with the UPLIFT Community and beyond.
+I had the delight of sitting with him to discover what makes him who he is…

 Has your past made you bitter or better?
 Did you even know that you have a choice? – Prince Ea